artyom/leproxy/README.md

 Run:

-	leproxy -addr :https -map /path/to/mapping.yml -cacheDir /path/to/letsencrypt
+	leproxy -addr :https -map /path/to/mapping.txt -cacheDir /path/to/letsencrypt

-`mapping.yml` contains host-to-backend mapping, where backend can be specified as:
+`mapping.txt` contains host-to-backend mapping, where backend can be specified as:

  * http/https url for http(s) connections to backend *without* passing "Host" header from request;
  * host:port for http over TCP connections to backend;
  * absolute path for http over unix socket connections;
  * @name for http over abstract unix socket connections (linux only);
- * absolute path with trailing slash to serve files from given directory.
+ * absolute path with a trailing slash to serve files from a given directory.

 Example: